akeyess/akeyess/README.md

 > NEW to GitHub developing status daily :)

 ### Current Status
-I am currently available for employment.
-Accepting a B.A. in Experimental Psychology at the end of the 2022 spring term.
-Currently working a flexible job at Amazon in Stockton, CA. Possibility of wide open a schedule with *2 weeks of advanced notice*. :innocent:
+I am ***Currently Available For Employment***.
+Accepting **B.A. in Experimental Psychology** end of 2022 Spring term.
+I work at a flexible job right now, availability is up to me.
+Wide open a schedule possible with *2 weeks advanced notice*. :innocent:

-## Passions :cupid:
-  Additional Experience:

-   - Blockchain Technology
-   - Health
-   - Entertainment

 # **Curriculum Vitae**- *Quantitative Researcher*
 Discovering a passion that combined my *love for numbers, curiosity, and results* was a dream to reality.
 Actively looking to fulfil this dream through a *Data Science* related role (***Data Analytics, Research Analyst, Quantitative Science, Digital Marketing Coordinator***).
 I hope to add value to a group working towards the same goal ASAP.